 - Place egg whites in bowl of a stand mixer; let stand at room temperature 30 minutes.
 Meanwhile, line two 15x10x1-in. pans with waxed paper.

 - In a large heavy saucepan, combine sugar, corn syrup and water; cook and stir until sugar is dissolved and mixture comes to a boil.
-Cook, without stirring, over medium heat until a candy thermometer reads 252° (hard-ball stage).
-Just before the temperature is reached, beat egg whites on medium speed until stiff peaks form.
+Cook, without stirring, over medium heat until a thermometer reads 252° (hard-ball stage).
+Just before that temperature is reached, beat egg whites on medium speed until stiff peaks form.

 Originally published as Orange-Pistachio Divinity in Taste of Home Christmas Annual Annual 2014